After-Shock/Cloudbox-wiki/Migrating-Cloudbox.md

-### Keep Cloudbox on the Same Server But Change the Domain Name
+### Keep Cloudbox on the Same Server but Change the Domain Name

 1. Create a [backup](Backup-and-Restore#manual-backup) of your current Cloudbox server (Optional, but recommended).